Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 Carnauba wax – shine and water repellency

-Beeswax – protects the surface from moisture and wear
+Beeswax – protects the surface against moisture and wear

 Note: Both grease and wax will darken light leather boots.
 Grease darkens more than wax.